 Thursday, October 25, 2012

-starring: Jamie Lee Curtis, Josh Hartnett and Adam Arkin
+Starring: Jamie Lee Curtis, Josh Hartnett and Adam Arkin

 Now, don't get me wrong, I remember liking this as a five year old kid back one Halloween night when my dad brought home a copy.
 I know it's the same movie cuz I recall the oh so shocking "beheading" of Michael Myers.
-But as a true test of time, I decided to rewatch this again two years ago, and again today as of writing, and honestly, I wondered if my dad just fast-forwarded the whole movie to the good bits cuz there's so many uninteresting fillers here.
+But as a true test of time, I decided to rewatch this again two years ago, and again today as of writing, and honestly, I wondered if my dad just fast-forwarded the whole movie to the good bits cuz there are so many uninteresting fillers here.
 So.
 Many.
 Uninteresting.
 Fillers.

-After finding her home ransacked, Marion Chambers, a colleague of Dr. Loomis seen in the first two Halloween movies, informed her neighbor of the robbery where in they called the police to drop by later and investigate.
+After finding her home ransacked, Marion Chambers, a colleague of Dr. Loomis seen in the first two Halloween movies, informed her neighbors of the robbery where in they called the police to drop by later and investigate.
 But whilst waiting, Marion finds some of her files on Laurie Strode, the survivor of the original Halloween massacre, missing and that she's not entirely alone in the house.
-Rushing to her neighbors for help again, she finds them murdered and that the killer was none other than Michael Myers.
-After a brief chase and a near close call on flagging down the police, Michael gets to her eventually, slits her throat and left right before the cops could get in.
+Rushing to her neighbors for help again, she finds them murdered and that the killer's none other than Michael Myers.
+After a brief chase and a near close call on flagging down the police, Michael gets to her eventually, slits her throat and leaves right before the cops could get in.

 Now that Halloween is fast approaching, it's the holiday closings for the school and Laurie's son and his friends decided to hold a private party in the School's basement.
 Unknown to them, using the files he stole, Michael found his way to his little sister and soon, the Halloween night years ago will repeat itself once again...

 As far as I'm concerned, I'm not gonna blame the producers on doing an entirely different approach; the movie is less of a slasher flick as it is more of a character study around the first two thirds, focusing on Laurie's turmoil from the night her brother came home.
 I'm guessing the filmmakers wanted a sequel, or an alternate timeline, that will cater for both old school Halloween fans and the new generation wave of slasher fans, courtesy of Wes Craven's Scream.
-Unfortunately for me, this means slow burning the story on Laurie and feature Michael in the last act in his honest-to-God slasher-y goodness.
+Unfortunately for me, this means slow burning the story on Laurie only to feature Michael in the last act in his honest-to-God slasher-y goodness.

-Scream may had added a new sense of wit to the slasher genre of the 90s, but that ain't excuse to jump into a fray and do every trope religiously.
+Scream may had added a new sense of wit to the slasher genre of the 90s, but that ain't no excuse to jump into a fray and do every trope religiously.
 Halloween was a slasher movie, from head to toe.
 H20?
 It's only a third of a slasher flick and more in common to any MTV teen angst series, only with a middle aged mum in place of a bratty teen girl.
-I love Ms. Curtis, she's a wonderful actress (despite not embracing her horror flicks pre-Hollywood life, which is bad juju if you ask me.
-You don't bite the hand that fed you, Ms. Curtis...), but not even her performance was enough to save this rather overcooked meal.
+I love Jamie Lee Curtis, she's a wonderful actress (despite not embracing her horror flicks pre-Hollywood life, which is bad juju if you ask me.
+You don't bite the hand that fed you, Ms. Curtis...), but not even her performance was enough to save this rather overcooked mess of a meal.